linseneintopf

 Step 5 of 6:

-Remove the pot from the heat and release the steam via the cooking crown or the control button.
+Remove the pot from the stove and release the steam via the cooking crown or the control button.

 Step 6 of 6:

-Now add the spices, a dash of vinegar, and the finely chopped Viennese sausages.
-The piece of bacon from Step 2 can be removed before serving, if desired.
+Now add the spices, a splash of vinegar, and the finely chopped Viennas.
+The piece of bacon from step 2 can be removed again before you Serve, depending on your preference.

 RECIPES